hack-r/good_samaritan_naloxone_laws/README.md

 Code for recovering Stata's clustered standard errors may be found at the end of the R file.

+*Update:* I received a response from one of the authors.
+It seems that the published data set contained 57 NA values which (in the unpublished original data) were 0's.
+In their published models they transformed the values to 0.1 so that they could take logs, but they were NA's in the published data set by mistake.
+This will be useful to know for testing their models on new years of data.

 ## References
 Rees, D. I., Sabia, J. J., Argys, L. M., Dave, D., & Latshaw, J. (2019).
 With a little help from my friends: The effects of good Samaritan and naloxone access laws on opioid-related deaths.
 The Journal of Law and Economics, 62(1), 1-27.